What is Eczema?

-- Bamboo fibers are naturally resistant to bacteria and mildew, which are common allergens that can trigger flare ups
+- Naturally resistant to bacteria and mildew, which are common allergens that can trigger flare ups

-- Bamboo is grown without the need for pesticides and fertilizers, so you can rest easier knowing you are sleeping on an eco-friendly fabric without added toxic coatings (no formaldehyde used in BedVoyage bamboo linens, and their tight twill weave guarantees no pilling, which also hurts sensitive skin)
+- Its grown without the need for pesticides and fertilizers, so you can rest easier knowing you are sleeping on an eco-friendly fabric without added toxic coatings.
+Formaldehyde is used in the cotton industry to make linens wrinkle-resistant.
+BedVoyage does NOT use that toxin.
+We also have a tight twill weave to guarantee no pilling, which also hurts sensitive skin.

 - Bamboo fibers are hypoallergenic and therefore a non-irritant to sensitive skin.
-If you were to put a cotton fiber and a bamboo fiber under a microscope; the cotton fiber would look like a hemp rope and a bamboo fiber would look smooth, round and tubular, so it does not snag on your skin.
+You would see the difference if you put a cotton fiber and a bamboo fiber under a microscope; the cotton fiber would look like a hemp rope.
+The bamboo fiber would look smooth, round and tubular, so it does not snag on your skin.

-Some other fabrics that are eczema friendly are 100% cotton, if its very soft, as well as Cotton Sateen because it feels like silk, but Bamboo fabrics have all of the other great benefits that cotton does not.
-For those reasons, consider switching your bed sheets, duvet covers, comforters, pillowcases and pillows to bamboo if possible, you won't regret it!
+Some other fabrics that are eczema friendly are 100% cotton, if its very soft, as well as Cotton Sateen because it feels like silk, but Bamboo sheets sooth eczema symptoms because they have all of the other great benefits that cotton does not.
+For those reasons, consider switching your bed sheets, duvet covers, comforters, pillowcases and pillows to bamboo if possible, you won’t regret it!

 Eczema can affect anyone, from babies to grandparents, and although you can get relief in many forms, it can also be a lifelong struggle.
 Some famous people that have been vocal about their eczema are Brad Pitt, Kate Middleton, Adele, Nicole Kidman, Kerry Washington, Catherine Zeta-Jones and Cyndi Lauper.
 Check out this blog for 7 tips to help manage eczema.